• Skip to primary navigation

 Giant oobleck tray - messy science for kids

-The infamous coke and mento trick
+The infamous Cola and Mento trick

-I’d also do this outdoors as if you’re quick with the mento it could hit a ceiling inside.
+I’d also do this outdoors, as if you’re quick with the mento, it could hit a ceiling inside!

 Absorbing sugar cubes

-You could have a prize for the tallest tower?
 This does end up a bit of a sticky mess, so you have been warned!

 science with sugar cubes - cool science experiments for kids